latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 By Leonid Titov, 2019

-_This article contains a solution of how to achieve MI in JS_.
+_This article contains a solution of how to achieve MI in JS.
+It also contains a lot of critics of how JS is designed, an analysis, and unlikely-to-be-ever-implemented proposals how it could have been made better._

 _Though written in context of the JavaScript, this might also be of particular interest in general, no matter what language you use._